-Levi Rogers, Sustainability Fellow
+Levi Rogers, Sustainability Coordinator

-Rachel Willis, Sustainability Fellow
+Rachel Willis, Sustainability Coordinator

 Rachel recently graduated with a Bachelor's in Environmental Science from Allegheny College.
 As a student she shaped her studies, activities, and lifestyle to support and lead Allegheny in reaching its goal of sustainability and carbon neutrality by 2020.
 As the Director of Sustainability for Student Government she was able to create a coordinating committee for all parties involved and concerned by sustainability initiatives, including Residence Life, Dining Services, Facilities, Faculty members, and representatives from student groups on campus.
 The group worked together, therefore reducing overlapping efforts and streamlining communication between parties.